lawrencekim5/Resources/Certifications/Security+/Security+_Notes.md

 - Permission auditing and review
 - Usage auditing and review
 - Time-of-day restrictions

+      Specifies what time users can log into a computer.
+Can be assigned to each user.
+For overtime purposes, doesnt log user off when time limit is reached, but prevents making new network connections.
+      Network wise, can restrict access based on computer names or MAC addresses.
+Can make it so that log on is only possible through one computer.

 - Recertification
 - Standard naming convention
 - Account maintenance
 - Group-based access control
 - Location-based policies

+      Restrict access based on the location of the user.
+Geolocation can restrict based on IP addresses, either by blocking foreign IP addresses or whitelisting.

 **Account policy enforcement**